openvmp/partcad/README.md

 ## Tools for Mechanical Engineering

-Here is an overview of the open-source tools to maintain mechanical projects.
-It demonstrates where this framework fits in the modern mechanical development workflows.
+Here is an overview of open source tools to maintain mechanical projects.
+It demonstrates where PartCAD fits in the modern mechanical development workflows.

 ```mermaid